 The AT&T pension offers survivor benefits.
 If an employee passes away before retiring, a spouse automatically receives 50% of the monthly annuity or can choose the lump-sum equivalent.
 This option is only available to spouses.

 There are multiple survivor options to choose from for the monthly pension, but all are only available for a qualified spouse.
-Additionally, union employees have the choice to take a full lump-sum pension payout instead of the monthly annuity.
-Meanwhile, management employees generally have the choice to take a partial lump-sum pension with a residual monthly pension.
+Management employees also have the choice to take a partial lump-sum pension with a residual monthly pension.

 The chart below shows an example of these options based on a $2,000 Single Life Annuity Pension: